jameshendersonmills/hugo-pet-shop-ld/readme.md

 ## Feature Flags

-The application uses the following feature flags:
+The application uses the following feature flags which have been setup in the LaunchDarkly UI already:

 1. `instant-rollback`: Controls the display of the old or new version of the homepage.
 2. `new-shop-feature`: Controls the display of a Google Maps iframe showing the best dog park in the UK.